True Grime: Crime Scene Clean Up

-True Grime: Crime Scene Clean Up was a documentary series on Investigation Discovery that premiered on July 19, 2011.
-The series followed Neal Smither, owner of Crime Scene Cleaners, and his crew as they clean up a grisly crime scene.
+True Grime: Crime Scene Clean Up is a television documentary series on Investigation Discovery that premiered on July 19, 2011.
+The series follows Neal Smither, owner of Crime Scene Cleaners, and his crew as they clean up a grisly crime scene.

 After the first three episodes, the series was cancelled.

 Production

 The series was shot on location in Oakland, CA.